 It might be cold outside now but the the seed buying season is in full swing!!!!
-It's getting crazy!
+It's going to get crazy once again!

-And, growing season is just around the corner because growing season starts in February when we will get our cabbage and cauliflower seeds started!!!
+And, growing season is just around the corner because growing season starts in February when we get seeds started for transferring to the high tunnel!!!

 Here's what we have in store for this year!